 What Is The Innovation Economy?

-While in older economic models innovation is seen as an independent force, in innovation economics, innovation is viewed as a central tenet that should be encouraged by government policies and bolstered by knowledge, technology, and entrepreneurship.
-Spurring these factors should be the main goal of economic policy, along with developing effective private-public partnerships that spark increased innovation and productivity.
+While in older economic models, innovation is an independent force.
+In the innovation economy, they view innovation as a central tenet that should be encouraged by government policies and bolstered by knowledge, technology, and entrepreneurship.
+Spurring these factors should be the primary goal of economic policy and developing effective private-public partnerships that spark increased innovation and productivity.

-The innovation economy can be illustrated by the U.S. economy of the last few decades.
-While capital was needed to move the economy forward, it wasn't the driver.
+The U.S. economy of the last few decades can illustrate the innovation economy.
+While we needed capital to move the economy forward, it wasn't the driver.
 It wasn't used to build more mills, plants, or factories.
 It was used to invest in research and development, better products and services, and introduce new ones.
-The most successful cities in America were not the manufacturing hubs, like Detroit.
+The most thriving cities in America were not the manufacturing hubs like Detroit.
 If anything, those cities suffered.
-The success stories came from the cities that encouraged innovation, like Silicon Valley, Boulder, and Portland.
+The success stories came from cities encouraging innovation, like Silicon Valley, Boulder, and Portland.

 How Is The Innovation Economy Changing Our World?

 The innovation economy is shifting the focus of societies around the world.
-Instead of economies focused on developing and distributing valuable commodities from scarce resources, society's new goal is to increase the quality of life for all and expand wealth by developing new business models, products and services, and forms of production.
+Instead of economies focused on developing and distributing valuable commodities from scarce resources, society's new goal is to leverage the economic definition of innovation to increase the quality of life for all and expand wealth by developing new business models, products and services, and forms of production.

 Innovation started in the tech industry and quickly snowballed into other sectors of the economy.
-With improved technological capabilities, more universally accessible knowledge bases, and a globalized world, individuals and firms were able to more effectively create products and services that improved people's lives.
+With improved technological capabilities, more universally accessible knowledge bases, and a globalized world, individuals and firms could more effectively create products and services that improved people's lives.

-Individuals can buy their groceries online and get it delivered to their doorstep in a few hours.
+Individuals can buy groceries online and deliver them to their doorstep in a few hours.
 Consumers can print a replacement part at home for their dishwasher.
 Users can find a date for the night, who may end up being the love of their life, with a simple swipe of their thumb.
-But it's not just about consumers and the products and services they use.
+But it's not just about consumers and their products and services.

-The innovation economy is impacting professions and the skills needed to pursue them.
-In the medical field, more accurate and precise machines allow doctors to diagnose with more efficacy.
-In the legal field, online platforms are allowing attorney's to specialize in niche areas.
-In education, gamification is enabling teachers to better connect with and engage students.
+The innovation economy is affecting professions and the skills needed to pursue them.
+More accurate and precise machines in the medical field allow doctors to diagnose with more efficacy.
+In the legal field, online platforms are allowing attorneys to specialize in niche areas.
+Gamification is helping teachers to engage with their students.

-The common thread in many of these innovations is STEM.
+The common thread in many of these innovations in STEM.
 Science, technology, engineering, and math are in high demand.
-In order to bring great ideas to life, they need to be developed, researched, tested, produced, and disseminated to the public.
+In order to bring great ideas to life, they need to be developed, researched, tested, produced and disseminated to the public.
 This entire process requires strong STEM skills.

 For this very reason, the government is pushing STEM educational opportunities.
-More scholarships are awarded, commercials and advertisements produced, and school funding given to science and math programs.
-The government is also pursuing the innovation economy as a whole.
+They awarded more scholarships.
+Commercials and advertisements were produced.
+They gave school funding to science and math programs.
+The government is pursuing an innovation economy.